amanda-korhonen/PWP_Queuing_time_manager/README.md

 ## Deploying Web API

 **REQUIRED TOOLS:**
-- cPouta login credentials; we used a virtual machine in the cPouta cloud
+- CSC cloud service: cPouta login credentials; we used a virtual machine in the cPouta cloud
 - VirtualBox with Linux
 - venv
 - Python